-The process of the piece is started by experimenting on different string- line- and rope riggings both technically and by movement research:
+The process of the piece started with experimenting on different string- line- and rope riggings both technically and by movement research:

 What can be done with a thick tangle of ropes hanging from the ceiling?